 - Evaluate your mental health.
 Emergency workers are in danger of suffering from a number of job-related mental health issues, including depression, anxiety, and posttraumatic stress disorder (PTSD).
 Be aware of these issues so that you can seek help early from qualified Dallas workers’ compensation doctors.

 Talk to a Workers’ Compensation Doctor in Dallas Today

 Sometimes, our heroes need help, too.
 Our Dallas workers’ compensation doctors are committed to helping our bravest and best get the care they need so that they can be healthy enough to enjoy life and to save lives.

 Our medical clinic provides a wide range of services to injured emergency workers in Texas, including:

 - Medical evaluations

 - Physical therapy

 We encourage workers to visit us for a consultation with our physician, whether you have suffered an acute injury in an on-the-job accident or whether you are suffering from a chronic injury or chronic pain caused by the requirements of your job.

-To speak to a doctor and make an appointment, fill out our quick electronic contact form.
+To speak to a qualified workers’ compensation doctor in Dallas and to make an appointment, fill out our quick electronic contact form.